 Online claims payment

-The feature allows the claims management system to automatically calculate payments based on the claim, policy, and benefit information provided.
-The payment system can be configured to meet your needs, such as consolidate payments or set up automated scheduling.
-Clients can choose between different payment methods: by credit card or via online payment systems like PayPal, WePay or 2CheckOut, etc. Realization of this feature takes 80 – 120 hours.
+The feature allows the claims management system to automatically calculate payments based on the claim, policy, and benefits information provided.
+The payment system can be configured to meet your needs, such as consolidating payments or setting up automated scheduling.
+Clients can choose between different payment methods: by credit card or via online payment systems like PayPal, WePay, or 2CheckOut, etc. Realization of this feature takes 80 – 120 hours.

 Simple submission process from any device

 You can configure different claim forms for different claim processing scenarios with the help of a form builder available via both mobile and desktop web browsers.
 The final docs can be exported to MS Word, MS Excel, and PDF.
 The data is also integrated into a task management system.
 The development process takes 80 – 160 man-hours.